sasjs/slides.sasjs.io/slides/af.md

 ## End Result

-A user-friendly, accessible, modern UI that can:
+A user-friendly, accessible, modern UI

-- run on both Viya and EBI
+- Will run on both Viya and SAS 9 EBI
-- be maintained by generic frontend / backend developers
+- Maintainable by generic frontend / backend developers
-- be maintained by the client, or any vendor (not just 4GL Apps)
+- Supportable by the client, or any vendor (not just 4GL Apps)

 ---